Abd-Ulrahman-Aita/wedding-dress-rental/README.md

 # Wedding Dress Rental Backend

 A **Laravel** backend application for managing a Wedding Dress Rental service.
-This API handles user authentication, dress listings, reservations, and password management.
+This API handles user authentication, dress listings, and dress reservations.

 ## Table of Contents